 Scarface (1932) ****

-While the lack of a score can be a bit jarring, the underutilization of George Raft (who makes the perfect mainly-mute coin-tossing sidekick) is a shame, and Michelle Pfeiffer made a much more memorable impression as the main character's love interest in Brian De Palma's 1983 remake (review) than Karen Morley does in the 1932 one, there is still much to appreciate.
-There's Muni's ruthless rampage, Ann Dvorak's electric performance—simmering with sexuality—and the film's undeniable influence on the gangster genre.
+While the lack of a score can be a bit jarring, the underutilization of George Raft (who makes the perfect mostly-mute coin-tossing sidekick) is a shame, and Michelle Pfeiffer made a more memorable impression as the love interest in Brian De Palma's 1983 remake (review) than Karen Morley does in the 1932 one (though she is still good), there is much to appreciate.
+There's Muni's ruthless rampage, Ann Dvorak's electric performance (simmering with sexuality, pre-Hays Code), bold cinematography, and the film's undeniable influence on the gangster genre.
 90 years on, Scarface still packs a punch.

-While the lack of a score can be a bit jarring, the underutilization of George Raft (who makes the perfect mainly-mute coin-tossing sidekick) is a shame, and Michelle Pfeiffer made a much more memorable impression as the main character's love interest in Brian De Palma's 1983 remake (review) than Karen Morley does in the 1932 one, there is still much to appreciate.
-There's Muni's ruthless rampage, Ann Dvorak's electric performance—simmering with sexuality—and the film's undeniable influence on the gangster genre.
+While the lack of a score can be a bit jarring, the underutilization of George Raft (who makes the perfect mostly-mute coin-tossing sidekick) is a shame, and Michelle Pfeiffer made a more memorable impression as the love interest in Brian De Palma's 1983 remake (review) than Karen Morley does in the 1932 one (though she is still good), there is much to appreciate.
+There's Muni's ruthless rampage, Ann Dvorak's electric performance (simmering with sexuality, pre-Hays Code), bold cinematography, and the film's undeniable influence on the gangster genre.
 90 years on, Scarface still packs a punch.

 Comments